-Exciting news for local historians - Connecticut's Historic Preservation Board and the National Park Service have approved placing the
+Exciting news for local historians - on May 22, 2009, the National Park Service approved placing the

 The district is in the Highland Park area of Manchester, in the southeast corner of town, and includes the town's 640-acre Case Mountain Recreation Area, with old carriage paths, stone walls, bridges, trails and watershed.